mimir-org/documents/src/pages/installation-guide.md

 </details>

-If there are other issues, they most often arise from:
-- Incorrect environment variables.
-- Forgetting to run Tyle's backend.
+# I need to clean up my database, how can I do this?

 <details>
 <summary>
-I need to clean up my database, how can I do this?
+Nuclear option
 </summary>

-# Nuclear option

 ```sql
 ----------------------------------------------------------------------